Admission Requirements for the DEVS MA Program

 Do I have sufficient academic background to work in this field?

-Those with humanities-based backgrounds – for example in history, film, religion and literature – may also be suitable candidates provided they have pursued course work in social science fields during their degrees.
+Those with humanities-based backgrounds – for example in history, film, religion and literature– may also be suitable candidates provided they have pursued course work in social science fields during their degrees.
 Students from traditionally unrelated fields (such as engineering, education or nursing) may also be considered for admission if they have completed sufficient course work in relevant social science fields.
-They are advised to contact the department for advice.
+For more information, please contact the Graduate Assistant.

 Do my interests coincide with the department’s core strengths?